An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 is installed) at login.

 is the environment containing conda itself.
-The current environment is in your prompt, but you will not see it again after disabling it at login.
+The current environment is in your prompt in round brackets.

 We update Conda with libmamba solver